Jiwati: Economy and Lifestyle

 Livelihood: Besides agriculture and forestry, people engage in small-scale businesses and local trades.

 Culture and Traditions

 Festivals: Traditional festivals are celebrated with enthusiasm.
 Common festivals include Diwali, Holi, and various local tribal festivals.

-Language: Marathi, Gondi language, Lambadi are the predominant language spoken in Jivati.
+Language: Marathi, Gondi language, Banjara are the predominant language spoken in Jivati.

 Education and Infrastructure

 Schools: There are several primary and secondary schools in the region, providing basic education to the children of Jivati.

 Healthcare: Healthcare facilities are basic, with primary health centers and a few clinics serving the local population.

 Transportation: The region is connected by road, but transportation infrastructure might not be as developed as in urban areas.

 Natural Environment

 Forests and Wildlife: Jivati is surrounded by forests, which are home to a variety of flora and fauna.
 The natural environment is an important part of life in the region.

 Rivers and Water Bodies: Several rivers and streams flow through the area, contributing to the agricultural and daily needs of the residents.